XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/render-xrpl-logo.js", language="js") }}

-6. Now, are javascript code is ready.
-We'll now create the HTML and CSS for the home page.
-In the index.html file, add the following code:
+7. Writing the HTML and CSS for the home page.
+Copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html) file to your index.html file.

-{{ include_code("_code-samples/build-a-wallet/js/index.html", language="html") }}

 It's basic HTML code with preloading CSS files, we are using plain CSS for this tutorial.
 You can use any CSS framework of your choice and beautify the page as you like.
 For now, we'll keep it simple.
 The CSS code is written in the index.css file.
 You can copy the code from the [index.css](_code-samples/build-a-wallet/js/index.css) file to your project's index.css file.